ryanb082/overtime-app/README.md

 - Add full_name method for users
 - refactor post_form for admin user with status
 - Fix post spec.rb line 82 to use factories
-x Refactor post association spec
+- Fix post spec.rb:52 to have correct user reference and not require update. x Refactor post association spec